bowen-upenn/Multi-Agent-VQA/README.md

 ## This is the official implementation of the paper ["Multi-Agent VQA: Exploring Multi-Agent Foundation Models in Zero-Shot Visual Question Answering"](https://arxiv.org/abs/2403.14783) in Pytorch.

+***Key idea: What if a large foundation model fails at VQA?
+Is fine-tuning the solution?
+No, use tools and multi-agents!***

 This work explores the **zero-shot** capabilities of **foundation models** in Visual Question Answering (VQA) tasks.
 We propose an adaptive multi-agent system, named **Multi-Agent VQA**, to overcome the limitations of foundation models in object detection and counting by using specialized agents as tools.

-Unlike existing approaches, our study focuses on the system's performance without fine-tuning it on specific VQA datasets, making it more practical and robust in the **open world**.
+Existing approaches heavily rely on fine-tuning their models on specific VQA datasets with a vocabulary of size 3k.
+Our study instead focuses on the system's performance without fine-tuning it on specific VQA datasets, making it more practical and robust in the open world.
 We present preliminary experimental results under zero-shot scenarios and highlight some failure cases, offering new directions for future research.
 A full paper will be released soon.

 <p align="center">